mcfrann/ww-takehome/README.md

 ## Approach

 First, I went through the spec, style guide, and codebase to understand the existing patterns in the application.
 I created a [project board](https://github.com/users/mcfrann/projects/3) to organize my tasks and keep track of any issues, questions, or refactoring needs that arose throughout the project.
 I granted myself three hours over the span of a couple days to render the data to the page.
 I then granted myself some extra time on the last day to refactor.
-In that time I implemented a responsive design in the completed components.
+Within that time I implemented responsive design for the completed components.
 Finally, I updated my project board and deployed the site with Vercel.

 ## Technologies and Tools